-The positive findings are further supported by the expected in a series of the proposed system of even more competitive and decreasing the PBP presented previously.
-Moreover, a cost decrease of some system parts is expected as of 2025, such as of the chiller, the heat pump and most importantly the TEGs, leading to a total cost reduction of over 20% by 2025, decreasing accordingly the PBP and enhancing the cost-effectiveness of SolBio-Rev.

-This combined cost reduction is about 30-35% in 2025.
+The positive findings are further supported by the expected in the association of over 20% by 2025, decreasing accordingly the PBP and enhancing the cost-effectiveness of SolBio-Rev. This combined cost reduction is about 30-35% in 2025.

 Finally, the building size has a direct effect on system sizing.
 Buildings as of 1,000 m are large enough, with economies of scale only having a minor effect on the PBP.
 The effect is shown in Fig. 27 for a new MFB in Berlin (similar in other locations) with size from 500 m (very small MFB, 5 dwellings) up to 10,000 m (very large MFB, 100 dwellings).
 PBP remains nearly the same and equal to 5.8 years for MFBs with sizes larger than 2,000 m.
 The calculations for commercial buildings, which are usually of larger size than MFBs, follow a similar trend with the PBP converging again for a size of over 2,000 m.